enzymejs/enzyme/docs/api/ShallowWrapper/type.md

-# `.type() => String|Function|null`
+# `.type() => String | Function | null`

-Returns the type of the current node of this wrapper.
-If it's a composite component, this will be the component constructor.
-If it's a native DOM node, it will be a string of the tag name.
+Returns the type of the only node of this wrapper.
+If it's a React component, this will be the component constructor.
+If it's a native DOM node, it will be a string with the tag name.
 If it's `null`, it will be `null`.

-Note: can only be called on a wrapper of a single node.
+It must be a single-node wrapper.

 #### Returns

-`String|Function|null`: The type of the current node
+`String | Function | null`: The type of the node

 #### Examples